dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 > only." -- Machiavelli, The Prince (XVII)

+> “Therefore, if he who rules a principality cannot recognize evils
+> until they are upon him, he is not truly wise; and this insight is
+> given to few.” -- Machiavelli, The Prince (XIII)

+- Can you predict the advice of domain experts and can you recognize when they are predicting your responses and leading you by the nose.

 #### On Factionalization in Peace & War

 > "... because these factions will never be permitted in a vigorous
 > principality; such methods for enabling one the more easily to
 > manage subjects are only useful in times of peace, but if war compes
-> this policy proves fallacious" -- Machiavelli, The Prince (XX)
+> this policy proves fallacious." -- Machiavelli, The Prince (XX)

 #### On The Sourcing of Energy for the Sustainance of Power

 > "The prince who has more to fear from the people than from
 > foreigners ought to build fortresses, but he who has more to fear
-> from foreigners than from the people ought to leave them alone."
+> from foreigners than from the people ought to leave them alone."  --
+> Machiavelli, The Prince (XXI)

 - when being invaded, that force's energies must be sustained by supplies, commerce and money. fortresses, then, make this easier for